 With LinkedIn InMails, you require money, time, expertise, and the art of crafting a perfect email to generate action from your prospect.

 The only way you are getting your money’s worth with LinkedIn InMail is when your email response rate is higher than 40%.
 Otherwise, say goodbye to all the money & resources you spent on chasing the prospects on LinkedIn.

 With Email, you craft that perfect email and that’s it.
 Chances are you already have those perfect emails backed up with the impressive open & reply rate data.
 You need not spend more money or time to get started with your cold email marketing strategy.

 And Email game is as old as time.
 Everyone is familiar with the specifications and works.
 You need not put in extra time to learn different features like you will have to with LinkedIn InMails.

 If your product or service doesn’t scream out the solution for certain problems or questions, then emails might be the best option for you.

 With emails, you can warm up your cold prospect with automated follow-ups and convert them into your clients, explaining how your product or service works throughout the follow-up emails.

 And for LinkedIn InMails, your product or service only gets one chance to make a lasting impression on the minds of your prospects and if you failed to do so, then all your money & time is down the drain.

 5. Prospect segmentation – The Winning Key

-Identifying your perfect customer is like a bliss for any company, business or startup.
-After noting down the characteristics, demographics and such of your perfect prospect, the next step is to reach out to them and make a point about your solutions & why you are worth it.
+Identifying your perfect customer is like bliss for any company, business, or startup.
+After noting down the characteristics, demographics, and checking the market segmentation of your perfect prospect, the next step is to reach out to them and make a point about your solutions & why you are worth it.